Skip to content

 Do work after all three agents finish.

-Agent names and durations can be mixed freely:
+Agent dependencies and time floors can be mixed freely:

 %wait:agent1